10 Smart Money Moves for Single Women in Their 20s

 Save for Your Future

-In addition to retirement savings, it is important to set aside money for your other financial goals that you want to reach in the future.
-There may come a time when you want to purchase your own home or condo and begin building equity instead of renting.
+In addition to retirement savings, it is important to set aside money for your other financial goals.
+There may come a time when you want to purchase your own home or condo to build equity, or start your own business.

 Create a Financial Plan